bitplane/ideas/2023/office.md

 ### Collaborative Editing

+First we link repos together using the settings file.
+When you open it, it'll add remotes and merge them in, and check for changes in remotes periodically.

-Connect to users using `peer.js`, and stream branch commits from branches that are forked from the same base.
+Later on we could have a `peer.js` that streams branch commits from branches that are forked from the same base.

-We could minimize merge conflicts by auto-formatting and changing the hard-wrapping settings to something minimal and setting it back before merging to the target branch.
-Yes dirty, but it'd work with most of the formats by default.
+Minimize merge conflicts by auto-formatting, and we'd need a merge conflict resolution dialog (ew).

 ### Exporting